 - May collect, prepare, mark, and maintain exhibits for the Court;

-- Prepares court calendar; may calendar all Court events; coordinates with other departments to adjust schedule to verify accuracy of hearing schedule and department; notifies interested parties of changes in the calendar;
+- Prepares court calendar; must calendar all criminal Court events; coordinates with other departments to adjust schedule to verify accuracy of hearing schedule and department; notifies interested patties of changes in the calendar;

 - Pulls and reviews electronic or physical case files prior to hearings; verifies that electronic or physical files are complete; prepares electronic or physical files for Court proceedings including preparing sheets for each file and checking files for appropriate documents/pleadings and settings;

 - Delivers physical files to appropriate personnel;

 - Maintains jury list and assists in the jury selection process;